-“Heart-twisting and hopeful, bursting with big feelings and gentle magic…destined to be read and loved for generations and held close in many hearts (including mine).” —Jessica Townsend, New York Times bestselling author of the Nevermoor series
+“Heart-twisting and hopeful, bursting with big feelings and gentle magic.” —Jessica Townsend, New York Times bestselling author of the Nevermoor series

 A moving coming-of-age story about one girl’s bravery and imagination in the face of the unknown.
 Perfect for fans of Front Desk and Mañanaland.

 Meixing Lim and her family have arrived at the New House in the New Land.
 Her parents inherited the home from First Uncle who died tragically and unexpectedly while picking oranges in the backyard.
 Her mama likes to remind Meixing the family never could have afforded to move here otherwise, so she should be thankful for this opportunity.

 Everything is vast and unknown to Meixing in this supposedly wonderful place.
 She is embarrassed by her secondhand clothing, has trouble understanding her peers, and is finding it hard to make new friends.
 Meixing’s only solace is a rundown greenhouse, that her uncle called his glasshouse, at the far end of her backyard that inexplicably holds the sun and the moon and the secrets of her memory and imagination.

 When her fragile universe is rocked by tragedy, it will take all of Meixing’s resilience and bravery to finally find her place of belonging in this new world.

 Join our mailing list!
 Get our latest staff recommendations, classroom reading guides and discover assets for your stores and social media channels.
 Receive the Children’s Bookseller newsletter to your inbox when you sign up, plus more from Simon & Schuster.If you are an independent bookseller in the U.S. and would like to be added to our independent bookseller newsletter, please email firstname.lastname@example.org

 By Shirley Marr